-- Food produced or imported into Australia that complies with Standard 1.4.2 of the Code can be legally sold in New Zealand. - Food produced or imported into New Zealand that complies with the New Zealand (Maximum Residue Limits of Agricultural Compounds) Food Standards, 2007 can be legally sold in Australia.
+- Food produced or imported into Australia that complies with Standard 1.4.2 can be legally sold in New Zealand. - Food produced or imported into New Zealand that complies with the New Zealand (Maximum Residue Limits of Agricultural Compounds) Food Standard, 2007 can be legally sold in Australia.